JamesHutchison/python-dev-container-template/README.md

 # python-dev-container-template
-A template for creating a best-practice following dev contanier
+An opinionated template for a Python dev container

+## Features
+- Likely extensions
+- Poetry for management
+- Mypy Daemon
+- Ruff instead of flake8
+- PostStartCommand and PostCreateCommand, with background script